traefik/traefik/docs/content/providers/consul-catalog.md

 _Optional, Default=```Host(`{{ normalize .Name }}`)```_

-The default host rule for all services.
+The default rule for all services.

 For a given service, if no routing rule was defined by a tag, it is defined by this `defaultRule` instead.
 The `defaultRule` must be set to a valid [Go template](https://pkg.go.dev/text/template/),